Please use the menu below to navigate to any article section:

 There has been mass development in the area over the past few years with new residential blocks and upgrades to public transport.

-With the median unit price at about $689k, Jannali could be the perfect option for first home buyers looking to make the most of government grants.
+With the median unit price at about $802,000, Jannali could be the perfect option for first home buyers looking to get onto the property ladder.

 It could also be an option for investors looking for a lower barrier to entry.

-Houses are considerably more affordable in comparison to Cronulla with a median of $958k.
+Houses are considerably more affordable in comparison to Cronulla with a median of $1.54 million.

 Bundeena is a small suburb in the Sutherland Shire that makes an ideal option for those wanting close proximity to the outdoors.